square/leakcanary/docs/upgrading-to-leakcanary-2.0.md

 ## Compile errors because RefWatcher is used in release code

 If you were using `RefWatcher` in non debug code, you now get a compile error because the no-op artifact is gone.
-[ObjectWatcher](/leakcanary/api/leakcanary-object-watcher/leakcanary/-object-watcher/) now lives in the `object-watcher` artifact, which is suitable for production.
+[ObjectWatcher](/leakcanary/api/leakcanary-object-watcher/leakcanary/-object-watcher/) now lives in the `object-watcher` artifact, which is suitable for release builds.
 You have two options:

 ### Option 1: Add `object-watcher-android` to release builds.